 When you deploy a vRealize Automation Cloud Assembly template, one resource might need another resource to be available first.

-Arrows only indicate a dependency, not a connection.
-To connect resources so that they communicate, see Getting started with vRealize Automation Cloud Assembly designs.
+Solid or dashed arrows only indicate a dependency, not a connection.
+To connect resources so that they communicate, see How to connect cloud template resources in vRealize Automation Cloud Assembly.

 Sometimes, a resource needs another to be deployed first.
 For example, a database server might need to exist first, before an application server can be created and configured to access it.